Campus Construction Update: April 18, 2011

 Those sophisticated controls, as well as the lighting fixtures themselves, have been installed in Hedge and will be “adjusted once all the furniture’s in,” says Farnsworth.
 They need to be calibrated just so: “You don’t want them to wait until someone’s fully in the office before they turn on, but you also don’t want people just passing by in the hall to turn them on.”

 In a similar vein, Jim Bauer, director of network and infrastructure services for Bates, has a crew wiring up the telephone and fiber-optic closets in Hedge.
-Among other functions, the fiber optic network enables Physical Plant to regulate and monitor the building’s temperature control system.
+Among other functions, the fiber optic network enables Facility Services to regulate and monitor the building’s temperature control system.

 Also inside Hedge, plank flooring is down in much of the office space, and carpeting of other rooms begins this week on the second floor.
 Doors, stored until now in Portland by general contractor Wright-Ryan Construction, are being hung.
 The bathroom partitions are installed.
 And, as Farnsworth notes, “There’s a guy in there who’s going crazy with shelving.
 There’s a lot of it to do.”
 It turns out that installing shelves is a specialized trade of its own.